-Along with feasting on succulent baked birds and hiding in your bedroom from your in-laws with an oversized goblet of Cabernet, nothing says Thanksgiving like a massive holiday parade filled with clowns, cheerleaders, house-sized helium balloons in the shape of video game characters and elaborate floats topped with lip-syncing pop stars.
+Along with feasting on succulent baked birds, nothing says Thanksgiving like a massive holiday parade filled with clowns, cheerleaders, house-sized helium balloons in the shape of video game characters and elaborate floats topped with lip-syncing pop stars.

 We're referring, of course, to the glittering grande dame of Thanksgiving Day parades, the Macy's Thanksgiving Day Parade, a beloved American institution that's been going strong since 1924 when it was known as the Macy's Christmas Parade.

 Although many of us tune in for the three-hour spectacle — more than 50 million of us, plus another 3 million who go in person — that kicks off at 9 a.m. in midtown Manhattan, the parade itself boasts a rich history filled with fascinating tidbits that you may not know about.
 So before you get your televised parade on this year, familiarize yourself with these eight interesting factoids about the Macy's Thanksgiving Day Parade.